 PRO TIPS:

-• Avoid using spruce branches because the needles are sharp and pointy.
+• Avoid using spruce branches because the needles are sharp.

 • When the branches die, compost them and save the hangers for your next wreath.
-(Remove glued bits first if you used any.)
+(Remove the wire and glued bits first if you've used any.)

-If you are like many savvy DIYers and save gift bags, boxes, tissue paper, and bows, know that we appreciate your desire to be thrifty.
-The question now is, what do you do with all your seasonal bits and baubles?
+If you’re like many savvy DIYers and save gift bags, boxes, tissue paper, and bows, know that we appreciate your desire to be thrifty.
+Now, the question is: What do you do with all your seasonal bits and baubles?
 You make a wreath, of course.

 Supplies Needed